guinetn/basecamp/app/assets/books/cloud/containers_docker_dockerfile.md

 RUN ["c:\\windows\\system32\\tasklist.exe"]
+RUN /bin/bash -c 'source $HOME/.bashrc; echo $HOME' RUN ["/bin/bash", "-c", "echo hello"]    use a shell,other than '/bin/sh'

+    Using multiple RUN commands for installing packages will affect the performance and efficiency of the build process.
+Using one RUN command to apply all dependency packages will help create a single cacheable unit without creating multiple:
+    RUN apt-get update && apt-get install -y \
+    aufs-tools \
+    automake \
+    build-essential \
+    curl \
+    dpkg-sig \
+    libcap-dev \
+    libsqlite3-dev \
+    mercurial \
+    reprepro \
+    ruby1.9.1 \
+    ruby1.9.1-dev \
+    s3cmd=1.1.*

-RUN /bin/bash -c 'source $HOME/.bashrc; echo $HOME' RUN ["/bin/bash", "-c", "echo hello"]    use a shell,other than '/bin/sh' CMD ["executable","param1","param2"] (exec form, this is the preferred form) CMD ["param1","param2"] (as default parameters to ENTRYPOINT) CMD command param1 param2 (shell form)
+CMD ["executable","param1","param2"] (exec form, this is the preferred form) CMD ["param1","param2"] (as default parameters to ENTRYPOINT) CMD command param1 param2 (shell form)
 CMD ["npm", "start"]

 ARG
     defines a variable that users can pass at build-time to the builder